-SPECIAL FROM LATIFAH RAHMDEL AT UNITED ARAB EMIRATES UNIVERSITY IN AL AIN, ABU DHABI — Not only in Pakistan, but from all over the world people have been following the case and sending prayers for Malala Yousafzai, the brave 14-year-old girl targeted and shot in the head by Talibani men.
+SPECIAL FROM LATIFAH RAHMDEL AT UNITED ARAB EMIRATES UNIVERSITY IN AL AIN, ABU DHABI — Not only in Pakistan, but from all over the world people have been following the case and sending prayers for Malala Yousafzai, the brave 14-year-old girl targeted and shot in the head last week by Taliban men.

-Malala had shown amazing early signs of intelligence and maturity.
-At the age of 11, she started writing blogs for BBC Urdu about the plight of female students under the Taliban’s increasing power in her province of Swat.
-Due to her outstanding courage she was nominated to receive a United Nations peace award.
+Malala had shown amazing, early signs of intelligence and maturity.
+At the age of 11, she started writing blogs for BBC Urdu on the plight of female students under the Taliban’s increasing power in her home province of Swat.
+Because of her courage, Malala was nominated to receive a United Nations Peace Award.

-But on Wednesday October 9 she was stopped on her way back from school, was asked her name and then was shot in the head.
+But on October 9, she was stopped on her way home from school, was asked her name and then shot in the head.
 The shooting put a bullet through her skull and shoulder but fortunately – through some miracle – not through her brain.
-Several other girls were injured on the spot as well.
+Several other girls were injured in the event as well.

 This is today’s Taliban.
-With their forces crawling all over Swat, they’ve openly declared their opposition to girls’ literacy.
-Solely because of that, not long ago, Swat schools encouraged female students to abandon school uniforms and come to class “disguised” in regular outfits for their safety.
+With their forces crawling all over Swat, the group has openly declared its opposition to female literacy.
+Solely because of that, not long ago, Swat schools encouraged girls for their safety to abandon their normal school uniforms and to come to class “disguised” in regular outfits.

-Malala wrote in one of her blogs about female students having to hide their books under the chador – the long veil worn when commuting to school.
-With the Talibani men threatening fathers all the time, Malala writes that the number of students in her classroom went from 27 to 10.
-Frightened fathers would rather keep their daughters at home instead of losing them.
+Malala wrote in one of her blogs about female students having to hide books under the chador – the long veil worn when commuting to school.
+With Taliban men threatening fathers all the time, Malala writes that the number of students in her classroom went from 27 to 10.
+Frightened fathers would rather keep their daughters home than risk losing them altogether.

-The Taliban shamelessly claim responsibility for the attack on Malala because “she has been promoting secularism” and “was encouraging women to leave their houses and husbands.”
+The Taliban shamelessly claimed responsibility for the attack on Malala because “she has been promoting secularism” and “was encouraging women to leave their houses and husbands.”

-Targeting women and women’s literacy are not new games for the Taliban — who can forget what happened to Pakistan’s former Prime Minister Benazir Bhutto?
-How can Pakistan pose as a country that is pushing the wheel of women’s rights and producing women icons, when it shows itself to be so helpless when it comes to protecting them from the Taliban’s dark mentalities?
+Targeting women and women’s literacy are not new games for the Taliban and others like them.
+Who can forget what happened to Pakistan’s former Prime Minister Benazir Bhutto?
+How can Pakistan pose as a country that is pushing forward the wheel of women’s rights and producing women icons, when it shows itself so helpless when it comes to protecting them from the Taliban’s dark mentalities?

 In situations similar to this, action must be taken – not over unresolved issues thousands of years old, nor over insignificant cartoons and films.
 Terrorism ought to be fought from the inside out.